 Program Area: Support for Population Health Management and Emergency Medical Services Integration

-WI-ORH developed an Emergency Medical Services (EMS) Patient Care Assessment that focused on stroke, ST-elevated myocardial infarction (STEMI), trauma and cardiac arrest patient care policies and practices.
-Each survey respondent was asked whether their service has time critical diagnosis (TCD) protocols and quality assurance policies, as well as whether they work with receiving hospitals on quality assurance.
+WI-ORH developed an Emergency Medical Services (EMS) Patient Care Assessment that focused on stroke, ST-elevated myocardial infarction (STEMI), trauma, and cardiac arrest patient care policies and practices.
+Each survey respondent was asked whether their service has time-critical diagnosis (TCD) protocols and quality assurance policies, as well as whether they work with receiving hospitals on quality assurance.
 The response rate was over 70%.
 WI-ORH enlisted the services of a contractor to provide one-on-one technical assistance to several EMS services that rated themselves low on the assessment.
-The contractor has worked with three services thus far to identify areas for improvement, including the development and implementation of an improvement plan for each EMS service.
-The contractor will go on to work with six more agencies in the current fiscal year.
+The contractor has worked with nine services thus far to identify areas for improvement, including the development and implementation of an improvement plan for each EMS service.

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

 Wisconsin is fortunate to have many strong rural partners, such as the Wisconsin Hospital Association and the Rural Wisconsin Health Cooperative.
 These organizations have expertise in the move to value-based care and provide support, education and resources to rural hospitals in Wisconsin.
 The Wisconsin Flex Program works with these partners to incorporate activities into the Flex proposal that help support hospitals in the transition.
 CAHs can seek support and technical assistance from both the Flex office and a number of Wisconsin organizations.